ericktgarcia/CS205FinalProject/README.md

 	t = t_i #cool temperature
 ```
 ### Coupled Simulated Annealing
 While simulated annealing is typically used in an embarrassingly parallel workflow (High Throughput Computing), the algorithm is amenable to a more tightly coupled parallelization.
-We developed a parallel MPI implementation of the sampling algorithm, allowing it to be used to optimize models running on a distributed computing cluster.
-Each worker node runs the model independently and then communicates the loss score back to the master, who decides on the next parameter set for each worker to evaluate.
+We developed a parallel MPI implementation of the algorithm, allowing it to be used to optimize models running on a cluster (i.e. distributed memory).
+Each worker node runs the model independently and then communicates the loss score back to the master, which decides on the next parameter set for each worker to evaluate.
 ### Parallel Algorithm
 ```
 Let t = t_0 #initial temperature